Satellite Internet

 Portability

-Starlink satellites enable mobile internet options like Starlink Roam (for RVs) or Maritime (for boats/yachts).
+Satellites enable mobile internet options like Roam (for RVs) or Maritime (for boats/yachts).

 Resilience in Disasters

-Since Starlink doesn't depend on ground-based infrastructure (like fiber optic lines or cell towers), it's less vulnerable to earthquakes, floods, or war zones.
+Since Satellite Internet doesn't depend on ground-based infrastructure (like fiber optic lines or cell towers), it's less vulnerable to earthquakes, floods, or war zones.

 Rapid Deployment

-You don’t need to wait for years of infrastructure rollout — Starlink dishes can be shipped, installed, and connected in a day.
+You don’t need to wait for years of infrastructure rollout — Satellite Internet dishes can be shipped, installed, and connected in a day.

 Pros of Satellite Internet